GCSE 3D Design

 Companies are increasingly looking for employees to have design and presentation skills and this course allows you to develop your skills, along with a portfolio of work that you can take to future employers.

-You will have the opportunity to work with Computer Aided Design and manufacturing software and hardware including 3D printers and scanners, CNC milling machines and lathes and laser cutters.
+You will have the opportunity to work with Computer Aided Design and manufacturing software and hardware including 3D printers, CNC milling machines and lathes and laser cutters.

 Future prospects